Internet-of-People/iop-message-protocol/TESTS.md

   * `SingleRequest.version := [1,0,0]`
   * `PingRequest.payload = "test"`

+and reads the response.

 ##### Acceptance Criteria

 ###### Step 1:

-Node disconnects the test and the attempt to send *PingRequest* fails.
+Node disconnects the test and the attempt to send *PingRequest* or read the response fails.